• Home

 Gluten free?

-This recipe as written is not gluten free; however, it can be adapted to suit a gluten free diet!
+As written, this recipe for creamy spinach bake is not gluten free; however, it can be adapted to suit a gluten free diet!

 To make gluten free creamed spinach casserole: